 This was one of the first books I read that helped set me on the right track about diet and nutrition.
 Gary Taubes has done extensive research and provides the technical detail to explain the effects of what we eat and don’t eat on our health and bodies.
 My copy of this book has lots of markers in it; however, see my reservations about low carb diets below.
 You might also want to read the review of this book by Stephan Guyenet PhD, The Carbohydrate Hypothesis of Obesity: a Critical Examination and the answer by Andreas Einfeldt MD, Guyenet, Taubes and why low carb works.

 Dr. Davis is a cardiologist who advocates a wheat-free diet.
 He supports his position with an analysis of modern wheat: “what we are eating, cleverly disguised as a bran muffin or onion ciabatta, is not really wheat at all but the transformed product of genetic research conducted during the latter half of the twentieth century. . . . the increased consumption of this genetically altered thing called modern wheat–explains the contrast between slender, sedentary people of the fifties and overweight twenty-first-century people, triathletes included. ”

-There are also lots of good websites for more information about health and nutrition issues, raw milk, and food rights.
-Here are a few I recommend [this list will also be expanded]:
+There are lots of good websites for more information about health and nutrition issues, raw milk, and food rights.
+Here are a few I recommend:

-Houston-Galveston Chapter of The Weston A. Price Foundation
+Houston-Galveston Chapter, local chapter of The Weston A. Price Foundation

 Hartke Is Online, Kimberly Hartke’s blog about food rights, food freedom, and raw milk